getzola/hyde/README.md

 # hyde
-Hyde is a brazen two-column [Gutenberg](https://github.com/Keats/gutenberg) based on the Jekyll theme of the same namethat pairs a prominent sidebar with uncomplicated content.
+Hyde is a brazen two-column [Gutenberg](https://github.com/Keats/gutenberg) based on the Jekyll theme of the same name that pairs a prominent sidebar with uncomplicated content.

 ![Hyde screenshot](https://f.cloud.github.com/assets/98681/1831228/42af6c6a-7384-11e3-98fb-e0b923ee0468.png)